top of page

 Having escaped from Iran following the revolution of 1979, Mina has lived a life of displacement.
 Guillaume’s film of Mina at work uncovers how a single picture of the mother she left behind is much more than a simple portrait.
 This silhouette comes to life as Mina faces the complicated challenge of exploring her complex history as a daughter and activist without the aid of visual memory.

-We began the evening with Guillaume’s film (approx. 22min) and then followed that with the artist and filmmaker in conversation.
-Looking at the different ways we have of communicating our memories, the pair reflected upon their collaboration and the difficulties that arise when tackling memories that exist without a visual component.
+We’ll begin the evening with Guillaume’s film (approx. 22min) and then follow with the artist and filmmaker in conversation.
+Looking at the different ways we have of communicating our memories, the pair will reflect upon their collaboration and the difficulties that arise when tackling memories that exist without a visual component.

 To find out more about aphantasia: